District Attorney’s Statement

 As a parent and grandparent and as your District Attorney, I am committed to the success and education of our youth.
 I am extremely grateful to the local schools for their support of this worthy program and to my assistant district attorneys and staff for their time and commitment in teaching the Project L.E.A.D. classes.
 Together we will make a difference.

-For upcoming events of the L.E.A.D Program, visit our calendar page.
+For upcoming events of the L.E.A.D Program please visit our calendar page.